-While that post primarily indicated positive results from several studies, there is more to effective pain management than simple reducing inflammation.
+While that post primarily indicated positive results from several studies, there is more to effective pain management than simply reducing inflammation.

-Does research suggest CBD can help with other forms of pain unrelated to inflammation?
+Does research suggest CBD can support other forms of pain unrelated to inflammation?

 Considering that over 60% of CBD users are taking CBD in the hope of relieving symptoms associated with an ailment, and pain is one of the three most common of these complaints, it goes without saying that the anecdotal reports of the use of CBD for pain are everywhere.

 But what does the clinical evidence say?

 Let’s take a look at the current evidence

 One of the earliest studies into CBD oil for pain was a 2008 study specifically looking at types of pain that have been difficult to treat with traditional methods.

 This clinical trial looked at all cannabinoids instead of CBD specifically.
 Despite this, the results were highly positive, finding that cannabinoids do have a strong analgesic effect, also observing a lack of significant side effects.

 Some of the side effects noted were also beneficial ones, with the study finding that both THC and CBD provided some antiemetic effects.